garronej/ts-promisify/README.md

 });
 ```
 You can bound your async function to a specifics object.
-If your callback function is not typed enough use promisify.generic
+If your callback function is not typed enough use promisify.generic instead of promisify.typed
-instead of promisify._*x*

 See *./ts/exemples/test.ts* for detailed exemples.